7 FAM 370

 · Verify destitution;

-· Obtain Privacy Act Waiver (except for minor or incompetent);
+· Obtain written consent to disclosure under the Privacy Act (except for minor or incompetent);

 · Obtain at least 3 possible sources of private funds;